-Have you ever suffered an injustice and felt the need to speak out?
-Imagine living in a country where civil society advocates, community leaders, whistleblowers, journalists, and ordinary people can’t criticize the powerful.
-This is not as far-fetched as it might seem: it is already happening all over the world.
-Including the United States.
+Have you ever suffered an injustice and felt the need to speak up?
+Imagine living in a place where you can’t criticize those in power or speak openly about issues that are important to you.
+This is not as far-fetched as it might seem: it is already happening all over the world, including in the United States.

 Democracy works best when all people have the ability to contribute to public debates, voice their opinions, and advocate for their communities’ interests.
 In the United States, we have the constitutional right to speak freely on issues of public concern, protest peacefully, and petition the government.

 But we cannot take those rights for granted.
 In the United States and across the world, the powerful are turning the law into a weapon to silence their critics and trample on people’s rights.

 “Strategic Lawsuits Against Public Participation” (SLAPPs) are a particularly dangerous tactic.
 SLAPPs target community leaders, journalists, whistleblowers, civil society advocates, and everyday people who exercise their constitutional rights to speak up about issues of public concern.
 SLAPPs masquerade as ordinary civil lawsuits, but their true purpose is to retaliate against those who speak truth to power.